FAQ

 How many photos will we receive?

-I don’t promise a specific number of photos because I prioritize quality over quantity.
+I do not promise a specific number of photos because I prioritize quality over quantity.

 That said, most couples receive roughly 50 to 75 finished images per hour of coverage, depending on the pace and content of the day.
-Weddings with lots of guests, a large wedding party, and more continuous activity tend to produce more images.
-Days with multiple locations, driving time, or a smaller guest count may produce fewer.
+Weddings with larger guest counts, bigger wedding parties, and more continuous activity tend to produce more images.
+Days with more travel, fewer people, or a slower pace may produce fewer.

 Do you deliver RAW files?

-In general, I don’t recommend RAW files.
-Part of what you’re hiring me for is my eye, my editing, and the work of delivering the best of what was captured.
+In general, no. Part of what you are hiring me for is my eye, my editing, and the work of delivering the strongest version of what was captured.

-That said, RAW files can be provided by request with an additional fee.
+That said, RAW files can be provided by request for an additional fee.

 If you ever feel like something important is missing from your gallery, just ask.
-I’m always happy to take another look and see if there’s anything I can pull forward.
+I am always happy to take another look.

 Of course.
-I’m there to serve you.
 If there are people, moments, or details that matter most to you, I want to know.

-At the same time, I encourage couples not to turn the day into a scavenger hunt for Pinterest shots.
-The goal isn’t to recreate someone else’s wedding.
-The goal is to document yours in a way that feels honest and alive.
+At the same time, I encourage couples not to turn the day into a scavenger hunt for someone else’s wedding.
+The goal is not to recreate Pinterest.
+The goal is to document your day in a way that feels honest and alive.

 Are you shooting film at our wedding?

-If you’d like film-only or digital-only coverage, I’m open to that too, and we can talk through the details during a consult.
+If you would like film-only or digital-only coverage, I am open to that too, and we can talk through the details during a consult.

 Direction + Comfort